Meteoropathy Research

 icon

-Evaluate the overall stress level in life/at work over the last year (10 - no stress at all, 1 - daily stress)
+Evaluate your overall stress level in life/work over the last year (10 = no stress at all, 1 = daily stress)

 image